 The Business Office issues bills prior to each upcoming semester.
 Payments in advance are appreciated.
 When submitting payment, be sure to identify the student for whom payment is made and indicate that the payment is for the student's tuition account.

-Payment toward your student's account may be paid with check or cash.
+Payment toward your student's account may be paid with check,cash and credit card.
 If you have selected the Monthly Payment Plan option, your payments can be automatically deducted from your checking or savings account by authorizing an ACH (Automated Clearing House) charge from your account.
 Please contact the Business Office cashier by e-mailing email@example.com with your request for an "ACH Authorization" form.
-Credit card payments are not accepted for payment of tuition and fees on student accounts.
+A 3 percent convenience fee applies to credit card transactions for payment of tuition, room & board and fees on student accounts..